 Jamaica Facts

 The island is inside the Atlantic Ocean's hurricane belt.
 Hurricane season usually lasts from June to November.

 In 2019, Hurricane Matthew passed Jamaica and caused widespread flooding.
-Luckily, hurricanes seldom directly hit Jamaica as did Hurricane Gilbert in 1988.
+Luckily, hurricanes seldom directly hit Jamaica as did Hurricane Gilbert in 1988 when 318 people were killed and was the most destructive and costliest in Jamaica's history.

+Jamaica Facts